Urban Design (MA/PgDip)

 Guidance on personal statements provided below.

-English Language Requirements: For students whose first language is not English, a minimum standard in English language of either IELTS total score 6.5 (no sub-score may be below 5.5) or TOEFL total score 90, with the following minimum sub-scores: Listening 17, Reading 18, Writing 17, Speaking 20 or the equivalent.
+English Language Requirements: For students whose first language is not English, a minimum standard in English language of either IELTS total score 6.5 (no sub-score may be below 5.5) or the equivalent.

-No offers will be made until the IELTS or TOEFL or other equivalent English test results have been submitted with the application.
+No offers will be made until the IELTS or other equivalent English test results have been submitted with the application.

 Pre-course English Language tuition is available.
 Please see our English Language Requirements guidance for more details.